endurtech/css-ready-classes-gravity-forms/readme.txt

 Did this plugin save you time and add value?
 [Share your appreciation](https://endurtech.com/give-thanks/) and support future improvements.

 == Features ==
-* Convenient link added under the Advanced tab next to the \"Custom CSS Class\" field.
+* Convenient link added under the Advanced tab next to the "Custom CSS Class" field.
-* Clean and simple popup that lists all the \"Ready Classes\".
+* Clean and simple popup that lists all the CSS Ready Classes.
-* Add more than one \"Ready Class\".
+* Add more than one Ready Class.
-* Double click a \"Ready Class\" to add it and auto-close the popup.
+* Double click any CSS Ready Class to add it and auto-close the popup.
-* Hover over a \"Ready Class\" to obtain a description of the class.
+* Hover over any CSS Ready Class to obtain a description of the class.

 == Installation ==
 1. Make sure Gravity Forms is installed and activated.
-2. Upload the plugin folder to your \'/wp-content/plugins/\' folder.
+2. Upload the plugin folder to your '/wp-content/plugins/' folder.
-3. Activate the plugin through the \'Plugins\' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 == Screenshots ==
 1. The CSS link that gets added in the Advanced tab.